FAQs

 How has the RSPCA Approved Farming Scheme worked with the meat chicken industry to improve animal welfare?

-The RSPCA Approved Farming Scheme provides guidance for brands to assist them in recognising animal welfare as a core business issue, and then working with their suppliers transition them to using higher welfare products.
-This work has helped create a market for RSPCA Approved chicken for consumers who are looking for certified higher welfare options.
+The RSPCA Approved Farming Scheme provides guidance for brands to assist them in recognising animal welfare as a core business issue, and then works with their suppliers to transition them to using higher-welfare products.
+This work has helped create a market for RSPCA Approved chicken for consumers who are looking for certified higher-welfare options.

-The uptake of RSPCA Approved chicken in Australia is arguably the Scheme’s greatest success to date in improving animal welfare for a large number of farm animals.
+The uptake of RSPCA Approved chicken in Australia is arguably the program’s greatest success to date in improving animal welfare for a large number of farm animals.

-In 2014 in a landmark move by Coles they became the first supermarket to source RSPCA Approved chicken for all its own brand fresh chicken.
+In 2014, in a landmark move, Coles became the first supermarket to source RSPCA Approved chicken for all their own-brand fresh chicken.
 This move was closely followed by Woolworths and launched a transformation within the industry which has resulted in continual improvements to meat chicken welfare since 2014.

-From sheds that were often highly stocked, with low light, very poor litter quality and no perches, the adoption of the RSPCA’s Standard has seen space per bird increased, better lighting provided, good litter quality and provision of perches and enrichment, resulting in better health and wellbeing for these meat chickens.
+From sheds that were often highly stocked, with low light, very poor litter quality and no perches, the adoption of the RSPCA’s Standard has seen space per bird increased, better lighting provided, good litter quality and provision of perches and enrichment, resulting in better quality of life for these meat chickens.

-Are animals reared on farms with the RSPCA Approved certification given antibiotics or hormones?
+Are RSPCA Approved animals given antibiotics or hormones?

 How are antibiotics used in animal agriculture and should we be concerned?